 President of Christ Apostolic Church world wide, Pastor Henry Ojo recently visited CAC Aremo.
-After the visit, media Crew of the church engaged him in a short discussion where he narrated his biography and his ministerial experience.
+After the visit, media Crew of the church engaged him in a short discussion where he narrated his background and his ministerial experience.

 Let’s first congratulate you on your appointment as President of Christ Apostolic Church Worldwide.